 So, what is the difference between a felony and a misdemeanor?

-The difference comes down to the scale of the crimes.
+The major difference comes down to the scale of the crimes.
 Misdemeanors are generally less serious crimes in which fewer people suffered harm, or the amount of monetary loss is less.
 Felonies are usually more serious with a wider range of harm, including physical, psychological, and financial harm.

 Once you know the difference between a felony and a misdemeanor, it is time to figure out your next steps.
 For that, you will want to work with a criminal defense attorney.

 You should contact one as early in the process as possible.
 An attorney from our firm may be able to help reduce your charges, negotiate a plea bargain, or even have your case dropped altogether.

 Talk With a Criminal Defense Attorney About Your Case Today

 Attorney Marni Jo Snyder and the criminal defense team from the Law Offices of M.J.
 Snyder, LLC, is ready to go to work on your case today.
 We can help you understand your rights, explain the charges against you or those you may face, and outline your options for seeking a more favorable outcome in your case.